Digital Nomad Guides

 Mehmed Pasa Sokolovic Bridge in Bosnia

-The biggest disadvantage of living in Bosnia and Herzegovina is the fact that this country has a really poor transport system (although it’s still cheap).
+The biggest disadvantage of living in Bosnia and Herzegovina is the fact that this country has a really poor transport system.
+But for the most part, it’s like living in Serbia but at an even bigger discount.

 Conclusion